NataliaJuni/CodeWars/README.md

  Strings passed in will consist of only letters and spaces.
  Spaces will be included only when more than one word is present.

+5. [6 kyu] Array.diff
+Your goal in this kata is to implement a difference function, which subtracts one list from another and returns the result.

+It should remove all values from list a, which are present in list b keeping their order.